pascal-huber/typst-letter-template/lttr.typ

             lang: "CH",
         ),
         sender: (
-            position: none, // none = page margins
+            // NOTE: position.top is the margin.top
+            // NOTE: position.left and width are like DIN5008
+            position: (left: 125mm, top: 30mm),
-            width: 75mm, // TODO: is this okay, or 85mm?
+            width: 75mm,
         ),
         return_to: (
             position: none,